abdulwasayrida/abdulwasayrida/README.md

 Hello!
-I'm Rida, an aspiring software engineer and a Cognitive Science major at UC Berkeley.
+I'm Rida, an aspiring software engineer and a Data Science and Cognitive Science double major at UC Berkeley.
 I'm passionate about how we can utilize information about the human mind in customizing user experience and drive impact toward creating technologies that make life more accessible.